rust-lang/api-guidelines/README.md

 * **[APIs for a changing Rust](change/README.md)**
   discusses the forward-compatibility hazards, especially those that interact with the pre-1.0 library stabilization process.

-### Building the document

-Like http://rustbyexample.com/, this guidelines document is written as a [gitbook](https://github.com/GitbookIO/gitbook).

 > **[FIXME]** Add cross-references throughout this document to the tutorial,
 > reference manual, and other guides.